+BNT326/YL202 is a topoisomerase-1 inhibitor-based HER3-targeted ADC candidate being developed in collaboration with MediLink Therapeutics (Suzhou) Co., Ltd. HER3 is a target that is overexpressed in various cancer types, such as NSCLC and breast cancer and is closely associated with tumor metastasis and disease progression.
+Furthermore, HER3 expression is upregulated after frontline drug therapy, making it an adequate target for cancer treatment resistance.

-- v.
-BNT326/YL202 is a topoisomerase-1 inhibitor-based HER3-targeted ADC candidate being developed in collaboration with MediLink Therapeutics (Suzhou) Co., Ltd. - A multicenter, open-label, first-in-human Phase 1 clinical trial (NCT05653752) evaluating BNT326/YL202 as a later-line treatment in patients with locally advanced or metastatic epidermal growth factor receptor (EGFR)-mutated NSCLC or hormone receptor (HR)-positive and HER2-negative breast cancer is ongoing.
+• A multicenter, open-label, first-in-human Phase 1 clinical trial (NCT05653752) evaluating BNT326/ YL202 as a later-line treatment in patients with locally advanced or metastatic epidermal growth factor receptor, or EGFR, -mutated NSCLC or hormone receptor, or HR, -positive and HER2-negative breast cancer is ongoing in the United States and China.
+Preliminary data from this study are expected to be presented at the 2024 ASCO Annual Meeting.